chunjiezzc/final_hugo/content/publication/trade-liberalization-private-interest-and-managerial-efficiency-theory-and-chinas-experience/index.md

   filename: ""
   focal_point: ""
   preview_only: false
-summary: This paper comprehensively analyzes the heterogeneous effects of intermediate and final goods trade liberalization on firms’ managerial eﬀiciency.
-To account for the agency problem between owners and managers in a two-country general equilibrium model, we introduce a non-zero agency cost that prevents owners from perfectly monitoring managers’ behavior.
-The cost and terms-of-trade effects of intermediate goods liberalisation reinforce managers’ private incentives.
-In contrast, the impact of final goods liberalisation on managerial eﬀiciency depends on the relative strength of the beggar-thy-neighbor effect and the terms-of-trade effect.
-To empirically test our theoretical findings, we use firm-level data from China and construct valid indicators for managerial eﬀiciency.
-Our results confirm that liberalization of intermediate goods significantly reduces managerial eﬀiciency while liberalizing final goods enhances it.
-Moreover, we reveal how trade liberalisation affects managerial eﬀiciency through profits and prices.
-  This study contributes theoretically and empirically to understanding managerial eﬀiciency decisions in an open economy.
-Our findings have important policy implications for corporate governance in trade liberalisation, improving firms’ managerial eﬀiciency and strengthening the foundation of microeconomic growth.
+summary: This paper first analyses the heterogeneous effects of intermediate and final goods trade liberalisation on firms’ managerial efficiency by incorporating the agency problem between owners and managers into a two-country general equilibrium model.
+With a non-zero agency cost, owners cannot perfectly monitor managers’ behaviour.
+The“cost effect”and the“terms-of-trade effect”of intermediate goods liberalisation reinforce managers’ private incentives, while the impact of final goods liberalisation on managerial efficiency depends on the relative strength of the“beggar-thy-neighbour effect”and the “terms-of-trade effect”.
+Empirically, this paper uses firm-level data from China to construct valid indicators for managerial efficiency, which not only confirm that liberalisation of intermediate goods is significantly reduced, while liberalisation of final goods enhances managerial efficiency, but also reveal the mechanism by which trade liberalisation affects managerial efficiency through profits and prices.
+This study theoretically and empirically investigates the managerial efficiency decisions in an open economy, which has policy implications for understanding the corporate governance role in trade liberalisation, improving firms’ managerial efficiency, and strengthening the foundation of microeconomic growth.
-date: 2023-09-02T12:25:41.132Z
+date: 2023-01-02T12:25:41.132Z
 ---